Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 The Big Four: Diamond, Ruby, Sapphire, Emerald

-For centuries, four specific gemstones have dominated the luxury market, often referred to as the "Big Four" precious stones.
-These gems are prized not only for their exceptional beauty but also for their historical significance and enduring value.
+For centuries, four specific gemstones have dominated the colored stone market, often referred to as the "Big Four" precious stones.
+These gems are prized not only for their beauty but also for their historical significance and enduring desirability.

 - Diamond: Composed of pure carbon, diamond is the hardest natural substance known.
 It is celebrated for its unmatched brilliance and fire.
 Traditionally associated with eternal love, it is the April birthstone and the classic choice for engagement rings.